 I was Head of the Department of Electronics (2004-2010), coordinator of the Master Advanced Electronic Systems, Intelligent Systems (2007-2010) and coordinator of the Doctorate program in Electronics (2005-2010).
 Besides, I was Associate Service Inspector of the UAH (2012-2013).
 This course I’m teaching the following subjects: Perception Systems included in the Master in Industrial Engineering, Intelligent Control Systems for the Degree in Computer Engineering and Computer Vision for the Degree in Telecommunication Technologies.

 I'm author of more than 175 refereed papers in journals and international conferences, and corresponding author of 7 national patents and 1 PCT patent.
-Currently I have a Scholar Google h-index=29 and an ISI h-index=15.
+Currently I have a Scholar Google h-index=30 and an ISI h-index=17.
 I've been recipient of 22 prizes related to Robotics and Automotive fields from 2004 to nowadays.
 I'm Associate Editor of the IEEE Transactions on Intelligent Transportation Systems and habitual reviewer in 12 journals included in the JCR index.
 I was member of the Editorial Board of International Journal of Vehicular Technology (2012-2017).
-I've served on Program/Organizing Committees in more than 15 conferences.
-In 1998 I was Research Visitor at the Computer Vision Research Group of the Trinity College in Dublin (Irland) and a Visiting Scholar at the Toyota Technological Institute at Chicago from June to August, 2013 collaborating with Raquel Urtasun, and at the OPTIMAL Center Northwestern Polytechnical University (China) in 2017.
+I've served on Program/Organizing Committees in more than 16 conferences.
+I was Research Visitor at the Computer Vision Research Group of the Trinity College in Dublin (Irland) in 1998, Visiting Scholar at the Toyota Technological Institute at Chicago (USA) in 2013 collaborating with Raquel Urtasun, and at the OPTIMAL Center Northwestern Polytechnical University (China) in 2017.
 I was Research Director of Vision Safety Technologies Ltd, a spin-off company established to commercialize computer vision systems for road infrastructure inspection (2009-2016).

 My research interests include real-time Computer Vision for Assistant Robotics and Intelligent Vehicles.
 My main research over the past few years has been on Advanced Driver Assistance Systems (ADAS) as well as on SLAM (Simultaneous Localization and Mapping).
 Currently my main interests are driver behaviors and scene understanding using Computer Vision and Machine Learning Techniques.
 Please contact me if you are interested in coming to RobeSafe group for PhD studies or post-doctoral research as I am always looking for excellent new team members.
 Researchers with an interest in my university, please have a look at the Fellowships program at the University of Alcalá.